skillingdev/runesync-plugin/README.md

 # RuneSync

-Plugin for [RuneSync](https://www.runesync.com) - the best leagues tracker!
+Plugin for [RuneSync](https://www.runesync.com) - a tracker for Leagues 4: Trailblazer Reloaded!

 - Tracks all collection log loot for display on [RuneSync](https://www.runesync.com)
     - See https://oldschool.runescape.wiki/w/Collection_log for full list